Penicillin: The World's First Wonder Drug?

 Aren't a Lot of People Allergic to Penicillin?

-The most common type of reaction is one that happens 7 to 10 days after first taking penicillin (or within 2 days if the person has taken penicillin before) and symptoms include rash, fever, and painful joints.
+The most common type of reaction happens 7 to 10 days after first taking penicillin (or within 2 days if the person has taken penicillin before).
+Symptoms include a rash, fever, and painful joints.

 Antibiotics and The Environment: What Have We Been Feeding Our Livestock?